 Monash University expects a slightly lower GAMSAT score of 66, and Flinders University a much less threatening 61.

 As with the UCAT, universities will often consider your performance in each section of the GAMSAT, with most requiring a minimum score of 50 in each.

 The University of Melbourne, however, weights each section equally (i.e. does not adhere to the Section 3 double weighting).
 It also has a lower score expectation, usually sitting around 57.

 There you have it – all the info you need to jump into your GAMSAT prep!

 It doesn't matter if you’re a science buff or an arts grad, both types of students can smash the GAMSAT.

 So, if you’ve made the decision to go into medicine off the back of an unrelated degree or career, don’t let the GAMSAT deter you.
-You’ll just need to start earlier and work a little bit harder to catch up.
+You will just need to start earlier and work a little bit harder to catch up.

-Regardless of your starting point, with a few months of consistent, optimised GAMSAT prep under your belt, you'll feel confident and ready to take the real thing.
+Regardless of your starting point, with a few months of consistent, optimised GAMSAT preparation under your belt, you will feel confident and ready to take the real thing.

 More than anything, success in the GAMSAT requires stamina, and stamina improves with practice.

 You’ve made the first big decision, you want to be a doctor.
 But there’s another big decision looming, where do you want to spend your medical school years - Auckland or Otago?